sarikasurampudi/oml/adb-oml/create-ml-model/create-ml-model2.md

 You can add text and code to your notebook to customize it.
 Follow these steps to edit your OML Notebook.

-1. Click the **gear** icon in the upper right.
-We must set the interpreter binding to connect to the ADW database instance and run queries.
-Be sure to select at least one of the **services** (High, Medium, or Low (or all)) and click **Save**.

-2. Click on the **gear** icon in the upper right.
+1. Click on the **gear** icon in the upper right.
 We must set the interpreter binding if we're going to connect to the ADW database and run queries.
 Select the medium and markdown interpreters.
-You can deselect items by clicking them, changing them from blue to white.
+You can deselect items by clicking them, changing them from blue to white  and click **Save**.

     ![](./images/gear.png  " ")